 This is a UDAG promissory note, dated February 25, 1988, secured by a mortgage and payable over 15 years.
 Interest payments are deferred and did not accrue for years one and two.
 Interest only is payable in years three through five, and the repayment of principal and interest thereafter are payable in monthly installments, based on a 25-year amortization schedule, with a balloon payment in year 15 sufficient to pay off the remaining principal balance plus accrued interest thereon.
 Interest is payable at three percent per annum.
 The project was completed July 31, 1992.
 This loan was restructured by the DDA in June 2009 to require payments of interest only for the period from June 1, 2009 through November 30, 2010 and to extend the loan amortization period for 18 months.
-The borrower has resumed making full monthly payments.
+The borrower has resumed making full monthly payments, with the final payment being due in 2021.